Untangle

 Role-based sharing and Teams collaboration

 Untangle allows clients, attorneys, firms, and invited professionals to collaborate on case information.
 Case data may be visible to other users when you invite them, accept an invite, join a firm workspace, or otherwise configure sharing through the Service.
+In some matters, an attorney or firm may invite opposing counsel, and opposing counsel may invite opposing counsel's own client.

 • Clients may share selected case areas with attorneys or professionals they invite